-Please refer to the tables set out on pages 58 to 59 of the risk and capital management report section in the Bank's 2016 annual report for details of the financial effect that collateral has on the Bank's maximum exposure to credit risk as at 31 December 2016.
-The table that follows is presented according to Basel asset categories and includes collateral that may not be eligible for recognition under Basel but that management takes into consideration in the management of the Bank's exposures to credit risk.
+Please refer to the tables set out on pages 142 to 143 of SBSA's 2017 annual report for details of the financial effect that collateral has on SBSA's maximum exposure to credit risk as at 31 December 2017.
+The table that follows is presented according to Basel asset categories and includes collateral that may not be eligible for recognition under Basel but that management takes into consideration in the management of SBSA's exposures to credit risk.
 All on- and off-balance sheet exposures which are exposed to credit risk, including non-performing loans, have been included.